xlladdins/xll/docs/Excel4MacrosH-P.md

 **HISTOGRAM**?(inprng, outrng, binrng, pareto, chartc, chart, labels)

-Inprng    is the input range.
+Inprng&nbsp;&nbsp;&nbsp;&nbsp;is the input range.

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Binrng    is an optional set of numbers that define the bin ranges.
+Binrng&nbsp;&nbsp;&nbsp;&nbsp;is an optional set of numbers that define the bin ranges.
 The values must be in ascending order.
 The values are interpreted as more than value A up to value B, more than value B up to value C, and so on.
 One additional bin is created for values for less than the minimum value specified in binrng.

-Pareto    is a logical value.
+Pareto&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If pareto is TRUE, data in the output table is presented in both
     > ascending-bin order and descending-frequency order.